Our Care Home

 The Moorings Residential Care Home is registered as a home for elderly people with dementia and is situated in the small village of Earsham, on the Norfolk / Suffolk border, approximately one mile from the market town of Bungay.
-Located in an idyllic setting, next to the church on the north bank of the River Waveney and set in six acres, this regency house offers a wonderful country home for the retired.
+Located in an idyllic setting, next to the church on the north bank of the River Waveney and set in six acres, this regency house offers a beautiful country home for the retired and those in need of care.

 - A simple, airy layout with wide hallways – designed to inspire residents’ confidence and familiarity with their surroundings

-- 22 new ground-floor bedrooms, each with en-suite shower-rooms and sitting area
+- 22 modern ground-floor bedrooms, each with en-suite shower-rooms and sitting area

 - Lots of natural light, garden views and easy access to gardens from bedrooms